 Associate's and bachelor's degree programs in food service management are relatively easy to find online.
 At the associate's level, food service management topics may be part of hospitality or restaurant management programs, with some in-person practical experiences required.
-Bachelor's programs may also be offered in hybrid formats, with some required on-campus attendance.
-Some bachelor's programs are available as degree-completion options, and enrollment may entail prior completion of an associate's program.
+Bachelor's programs may be offered fully online or in hybrid formats that include internships, field experience requirements and/or a brief on-campus residency.
+Some bachelor's degrees are available through degree-completion programs, which means that enrollment requires prior completion of an associate's degree program in a related field.
+After completing a bachelor's degree program, graduates can continue their education through a master's or doctoral degree program in a related subject.

 Associate of Arts, Associate of Science and Associate of Occupational Studies degree programs are all available online through a number of educational institutions.
 Food service management training is often found within broader degree programs in such fields as hospitality, tourism and hotel or restaurant management.
 Students enrolled in these programs develop essential leadership and managerial skills and acquire business, legal, and culinary knowledge necessary to function in the hospitality industry.